September’s Nine

 In the mid 1990’s, my mother lived aboard a sailboat in Eagle Harbor on Bainbridge island.
 Every few weeks, I’d take the ferry crossing from downtown Seattle to Bainbridge and walk through the little town of Winslow to her moorage.

 One Autumn evening, I found myself on the observation deck staring at the backs of a small group of commuters who, in turn, were staring past the prow.
-The engines slowed as the boat made the turn into the harbor and in the muted respite, a bearded man in a trenchcoat turned to me and made small talk in the quiet push toward the distant dock.
+The engines slowed as the boat made the turn into the harbor and, in the muted respite, a bearded man in a trenchcoat turned to me.
+He made small talk in the quiet push toward the distant dock.

 I wasn’t surprised when he told me that he had once fallen overboard.
 There is a whole list of things bearded men in trenchcoats have said to me.

 He was terrified, he recounted, and knew he was going to die in the water.
-But very quickly he was rescued by an orca.
-It steadfastly brought him to shore and he lived to see today.
+But very quickly, he was rescued by an orca.
+It steadfastly brought him to shore and he now calls the orcas his friends.

 The ferry docked, we disembarked, and I did not see him again.